 Arboretum Garden Stewards

 Volunteer Garden Stewards assist staff gardeners with the monumental task of maintaining the Arboretum, through weekday weeding and mulching sessions.
 This program is great for anyone who wants to garden, support the Arboretum, build community, learn about plants, and/or just get some quality time in the dirt for a good cause!
-With no hourly requirement, it is well suited for people with time constraints that make regular volunteer commitments challenging.
+With no requirement for how often you must participate, it is well suited for people with time constraints that make regular volunteer commitments challenging.

-- There is no time requirement for this program!
-Volunteers may attend work sessions as frequently as they can, and stay for as long as they are able.
+- There is no commitment for this program!
+Volunteers may attend work sessions as frequently as they can.

 - You are encouraged to join at least twice a month—to stay connected with the team and keep building your weeding and plant identification skills.

 - No gardening experience necessary.
-Gloves, tools, and education are provided!
+Tools, and education are provided!

 - You must be at least 16 years of age in order to volunteer with the Stewards without a guardian present.
 Youths ages 12 to 15 are welcome to participate with a guardian present at all times during the weeding session.

 Please email Kristen Johnson if you are interested in joining the Garden Stewards Program.